This page includes information to help you track air quality and prepare your children and family for when air quality is not good.

 Air Quality and Outdoor Activity Guidance for Students

-This Air Quality and Outdoor Activity Guidance from the Environmental Protection Agency (EPA) provides flags for all of the EPA Air Quality levels as well as information on the types of outdoor activity and exposure that are appropriate for each level.
-While this is aimed at schools, it provides helpful information on activities that are appropriate for each air quality level.
+This Air Quality Flag Program page page from the Environmental Protection Agency (EPA) provides flags for all of the EPA Air Quality levels as well as information on the types of outdoor activity and exposure that are appropriate for each level.
+While these resources are aimed at schools, they provide helpful information on activities that are appropriate for each air quality level.

 School Air Quality Activity Recommendations